DOI10.47051/SMTS1944

 Figure 2: Distribution of Tantilla fraseri in Ecuador.
 The star corresponds to the approximate type locality: western slopes of the Andes in the vicinity of Quito.
 See Appendix 1 for a complete list of the presence localities included in the map.

 See it in the wild: With the exception of a few localities, Cloud Forest Centipede-Snakes are found no more than once every few months at any given area and usually only by chance.
-In Ecuador, the locality having the greatest number of observations is Santa Lucía Cloud Forest Reserve, where, apparently, Tantilla fraseri is the most common snake species.4 It appears the best way to find Cloud Forest Centipede-Snakes is to slowly walk along trails through areas of well-preserved forest.
+The locality having the greatest number of observations is Santa Lucía Cloud Forest Reserve, where, apparently, Tantilla fraseri is the most common snake species.4 It appears the best way to find Cloud Forest Centipede-Snakes is to slowly walk along trails through areas of well-preserved forest.
 Another option is to flip surface objects in clearing besides these areas during the daytime.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).